How to Break Into Sales Engineering

 2. Gain a Solid Understanding of Sales Fundamentals

 While your technical background is a significant asset, acquiring knowledge of sales processes is crucial.
 Consider pursuing training or certifications in sales methodologies to build a strong foundation.
 This combination of technical expertise and sales acumen is highly sought after in technical sales roles.
+Once you understand the fundamentals, mastering technical demonstrations becomes crucial - see our How to Deliver a Winning Software Demo guide for specific techniques.

 To really level up your sales game and speak the language of sales professionals, we recommend diving into these essential books: